Is International Law “Real Law”? Examining the Debate

 The development of individual criminal responsibility represents a major advancement in international law.
 It serves as a powerful deterrent against future violations and offers a path towards achieving global justice.
 By strengthening existing mechanisms and addressing current limitations, the international community can continue to build a robust framework for holding individuals accountable for their actions on the world stage.

 As international law has its origin in the reason and consent of a nation and has grown from customs, treaties, etc., there exist certain weak angles in it.
 Some writers insist that what is called international law is not law at all but a branch of international morality.
 Others declare that the matter is one of definition.
-The average man would probably assume that where there is violence and obvious injustice there is no law.
+The average man would probably assume that where there is violence and obvious injustice, there is no law.
 Indeed, this conflict is rooted in the understanding of “Law.”
 One who understands the law in the light of Austin’s definition would surely deny the legal character of international law.
 But according to the modern conception of law, international law exists and works not perfectly or always but enough and often enough to make a considerable difference in the conduct of international affairs.

-it is widely accepted that international law plays an important role in shaping the relations between states and in promoting peace, security, and cooperation among nations.
+It is widely accepted that international law plays an important role in shaping the relations between states and in promoting peace, security, and cooperation among nations.
 International law provides a framework for addressing a wide range of issues, such as human rights, the environment, and trade, and it plays an important role in resolving disputes and maintaining stability in the international system.